relativty/Relativty/README.md

 In Arduino, Click File and then Preferences:

-- Add the JSON URL to the `Additional Boards Manager` text box.
+- If you are using the Relativty PCB, aad the JSON URL to the `Additional Boards Manager` text box.
 - Go to `Tools > Board > Board Manager` and you should see the Relativty Board, click install.
 - Reboot the Arduino IDE and under Tools > Boards, select Relativty.
 - You can now open `Relativty_Firmware/firmware/firmware.ino` and upload it to your board.

+If you are using a different board e.g. Arduino Due:

+- install contents of `Relativty_Firmware\Relativty_board\` to your Arduino IDE
+- if you are using MPU-6050, use `Relativty_Firmware/firmware/firmware.ino`
+- if you are using MPU-9250, use `Relativty_Firmware\MP9250-HID\MP9250-HID\MP9250-HID.ino`

 # Building The Mechanical Parts